 As of Sep 30, 2017, there were 36,976 restaurants worldwide, including 14,063 in theUS (932 company, 13,131 franchised) and 22,913 internationally (2,298 company, 20,615 franchised).

 During fiscal 2016, 82 net restaurants were closed in the US and 172 net restaurants were opened internationally, systemwide.
-The company closed 61 net restaurants domestically and added 67 net restaurants internationally, systemwide.
+In the first nine months of fiscal 2017, the company closed 96 net restaurants domestically and added 162 net restaurants internationally, systemwide.
 In fiscal 2017, the company expects to open approximately 1,000 new locations and close 500 existing locations.
 Long-term, the company has set a goal to become 95% franchised, with the majority of refranchising taking place internationally.